Starting the Platform

 firewall-cmd --list-all # Rocky Linux

-# Open HTTP/HTTPS if needed
+# Open the listening port if needed

-firewall-cmd --permanent --add-service=http
+firewall-cmd --permanent --add-port=8080/tcp

 firewall-cmd --reload